Edgeview’s New Foundations Pricing

 Therefore, more revenue, minus static operating costs, equals better margins and better profits.
 The fear of over/under capacity caused by seasonal business cycles can be removed and exploited.
 The organisation’s sales pipelines are never curtailed because of peak capacity in the production of products and services.

-Examples of successful variances of Third Generation Outsourcing are used as disruptive strategies.
-With advanced outsourcing used in most major financial institutions, manufacturers, and elite professional services firms.
-The main goal is to simplify complex tasks – increase the transaction throughput of each skilled employee who produces high margin products or services.
+Third Generation Outsourcing can start the implementation of an innovative, disruptive strategy.
+The main goal is to simplify complex tasks – increase the transaction throughput of each skilled employee who can then produce more high margin products or services.

 We will either deliver an enhanced or new sales process to ensure a profitable mix of: – skills, sales productivity, real KPI, strategies, targets, buyer personas, metrics and accountability.